MadWizardDE/Insomnia/README.md

 ### 🚧 Interactive Taskbar Icon

-Incarnates a little Helper Process in each session, to allow manual control of the sleep cycle.
+Incarnates a little Helper Process in each session, that communicates with the service to display information and to allow manual control of the sleep cycle.

 - set a indefinite sleepless mode
 - set a time based sleepless mode